martinkearn/AI-Services-Workshop/ComputerVision/Lab.md

 * Now we're going to add the `Sleep` training images using the same method which you can find in the `Sleep` folder
 * Once the images have uploaded we can tag them as `sleep`
 * Select to `Upload` the 5 files
-* It should tell us 1 image was a duplicate
 5. Click the green `Train` model button

 ## 2 - Testing our model